mybot-organization/mybot/.github/CONTRIBUTING.md

+# Contribution Guidelines

 Feel free to contribute to MyBot.
-There is mainly three ways to contribute :
+There is mainly three ways to contribute:

 1. Source code contributions
 2. Translations contributions